helidon-io/helidon/docs/se/injection/declarative.md

 #### Constraint Annotations

-A "Constraint Annotation" is any annotation directly annotated with `io.helidon.validation.Validation`.
+A "Constraint Annotation" is any annotation directly annotated with `io.helidon.validation.Validation.Constraint`.
 Helidon Validation provides a set of built-in validation constraints, though custom constraints can be created, or existing constraints can be combined.

 Existing constraints: